Our Philosophy

 Nigel Bean

-Professor Nigel Bean is an internationally known researcher in stochastic modelling at the University of Adelaide, where he was Deputy Head of the School of Mathematical Sciences for many years.
-He is also the Deputy Director for Outreach in ACEMS.
+Professor Nigel Bean is an internationally known researcher in stochastic modelling.
+He was Deputy Head of the School of Mathematical Sciences at the University of Adelaide for many years, and is now working in the private sector.

 Nigel is a past member of the AMSI Board and was a member of the Mathematics Advisory Panel for the Australian Curriculum in 2011 and 2012.
 Nigel is an Ambassador for ‘Numerical Acumen’ and is incredibly passionate about the MathsCraft program.